shsym/linux_with_rust/Documentation/rust/getting-started.md

 ```

 - Check installation with the following command.
-  - We should see the message `Rust is available!`
+  - You should see the message `Rust is available!`
 ```bash
 cd [PATH_TO_CLONED_REPO]
 make LLVM=1 rustavailable